Documentation

 Locations

 Specific places where scenes unfold - a meeting room, a café, an office floor.
-Each episode scene is set in a location.
+Each session scene is set in a location.

 groups